(above image: Riverbend Hot Springs…walking distance from Residency and Studio sites!)

 Hot Springs Artist Residency New Mexico, U.S.

 We at Art&Soul offer a variety of artistic opportunities for individuals, small groups (fewer than 5 participants), and one larger group artist retreat (10+ participants) all year long for those who are seeking time and space to create in the calm, quiet desert.

-Treat yourself to a month of “CREATIVE FLOW“.
-Our retreat site is located in the high desert, in the eclectic and historic town of Truth or Consequences, New Mexico.
+This artist residency is located in the heart of the Hot Springs District in the eclectic and historic town of Truth or Consequences, New Mexico in the Southwest region of the United States.
 T or C (as the locals call this town) is situated along the beautiful Rio Grande surrounded by incredible natural Hot Springs.
-Each participant is housed in his or her (or couples, partners) own private Suite with open access to private Hot Mineral Baths, a secluded Courtyard, and clear skies where you can breathe, slow down, and focus.
+Each participant is housed in one’s (or couples, partners) own private Apt/Suite close to many private and public Hot Mineral Baths, our Art&Soul studio space, the river, shops, restaurants, brewery, bookstore, etc…and clear skies where you can breathe, slow down, and focus.

-To participate in one of these residency programs, all artists, emerging and established alike, are invited to complete the application process.
-The link to this application form is at the end of this page…scroll all the way to the bottom.
-There are no restrictions regarding the type of work produced during the residency, however the shared studio space is primarily set up for 2 dimensional artwork.
-The Retreat has been designed to allow participants to share a common experience with a small group of fellow artists, that encourages the exchange of ideas and work, while allowing the major focus to be private time for individual work and introspection.
+There are no restrictions regarding the type of work produced during the residency, however the shared studio space is primarily set up for 2 dimensional artwork, with some additional areas for sculpture/3D work .
+This residency has been designed to allow participants to share a common experience with a small group of fellow artists (1-10 participants), that encourages the exchange of ideas, while allowing the major focus to be private time for individual work and introspection.